Om (1995 film): Development

-Speaking on a talk show, Weekend with Ramesh in 2014, on how he developed the story for Om, Upendra said he wrote a part of the story during his days in college in the late-1980s.
+Upendra wrote a part of the story during his days in college in the late-1980s.
 Purushottam, a friend of Upendra, brought to him a letter written by someone that caught his attention.
 Drawing inspiration from it, he drafted the first part of the story, that he subsequently developed, although incompletely.
 He also revealed that had always wanted make a film on organized crime and mafia, based on real-life incidents.
 He said he was "disappointed" on learning that the screenplay of 1989 film Siva had a similar storyline to what he had written.
 He began working as a dialogue writer and songwriter in Kannada cinema during the time, and the first half of the 1990s saw him direct two films, Tharle Nan Maga (1992) and Shhh!
 (1993).
 Alongside, he developed the storyline and wrote a screenplay with the plot taking sequences of flashback, which he said "took another form" at the end of completion.